asimashfaq/proof-of-stake/README.md

 - Validate block

-Block validation consists of the following
+Block validation consists of the following:

 	* Checking if prevHash makes sense
 	* Checking if correct proof of work
 	* Recalculate merkle root and check if identical
 	* Check if all transactions are well-formed

 If all checks were successful, the state is updated by going through each transaction sequentially.
-If there is an illegal transaction, all changes are reverted and "rolled back" to the state before the block validation.
+If there is an illegal transaction (e.g., sending money from an account not posessing the needed funds), all changes are reverted and "rolled back" to the state before the block validation.